fermyon/developer/content/cloud/variables.md

 Spin supports dynamic application variables.
 Instead of being static, their values can be updated without modifying the application, creating a simpler experience for rotating secrets, updating API endpoints, and more.

-These variables are defined in a Spin application manifest (in the `[variables]` section) and then provided by a configuration provider.
-Locally with Spin, the configuration provider may be Vault for secrets or host environment variables.
-See the [dynamic configuration documentation](../spin/dynamic-configuration.md) to learn about configuring variables locally.
-These variables can also be set and updated for Spin applications in the Fermyon Cloud using the the `spin cloud variables` CLI.
+These variables are defined in a Spin application manifest (in the `[variables]` section) and are provided by a configuration provider.
+When using Spin locally, the configuration provider can be Vault for secrets or host environment variables.
+You can refer to the [dynamic configuration documentation](../spin/dynamic-configuration.md) to learn how to configure variables locally.
+In Fermyon Cloud, you can set and update variables for Spin applications using the spin cloud variables CLI.

-This tutorial will walk through creating a simple application that validates a password.
+This tutorial will guide you through the process of creating a simple application that validates passwords.

 ## Prerequisites

-First, you need to have Spin installed on your computer.
-Please use the official Fermyon Cloud Quickstart to both [install](/cloud/quickstart#install-spin) Spin and also [log in](/cloud/quickstart#log-in-to-the-fermyon-cloud) to Fermyon Cloud.
+Before starting, ensure that you have Spin installed on your computer.
+You can follow the official Fermyon Cloud Quickstart guide to [install Spin](/cloud/quickstart#install-spin) and [log into Fermyon Cloud](/cloud/quickstart#log-in-to-the-fermyon-cloud).

-Next, since this example is written in Python, lets make sure we have the required tools installed for Python Spin applications.
-Spin CLI facilitates the creation of new Spin applications through the use of application [templates](/cloud/cli-reference#templates).
-The template we are interested in, for this tutorial, is the `http-py` template.
-Lets ensure its installed along with the `py2wasm` Spin plugin that enables compiling the Python app to Wasm:
+Since this example is written in Python, make sure you have the required tools installed for Python Spin applications.
+The Spin CLI facilitates the creation of new Spin applications using application [templates](/cloud/cli-reference#templates).
+In this tutorial, we will use the `http-py` template.
+Install it along with the `py2wasm` Spin plugin, which enables compiling Python apps to Wasm, using the following commands:

 <!-- @selectiveCpy -->